Bitclassic

 Image1

-I then look for reviews and comments from other crypto traders.
+I then look for feedbacks and comments from other crypto traders.
 This helps me see what experiences people have had with the project.
 A good place for this is on forums and discussion boards where crypto enthusiasts gather.

 Familiarising myself with the project team is another step I never skip.
 Genuine projects usually have a team section where they list members’ profiles, including their professional backgrounds on platforms like LinkedIn.